-Sign of the times, I suppose.
-With all that pressure from online retailers, brick and mortar store owners are desperate to get people in the door, even if it causes long-term damage to their brand.
+Retailers, both brick and mortar store owners and ecommerce operators, are desperate to get people in the door, even if it causes long-term damage to their brand.

 But does discounting really hurt your brand?